jamaal-hussein/osaint/README.md

 / _ \\__ \/ _` | | || ' \))|  _|
 \___/|___/\__,_| |_||_||_|  \__|
 ```
-oSaint is an open-source OSINT tool that performs both Passive and Active reconnaissance.
-It runs on all UNIX-like systems (Linux, BSD, macOS, etc) because all
+oSaint is an OSINT tool that can do Passive and Active OSINT.
+It can be installed on UNIX systems. (eg. Linux, BSD, etc)
-required tools are automatically installed via git clone, wget, or source builds.

 # Features
 • WHOIS Lookup